 In some cars, the extra acceleration can use up all the necessary power and you’ll be left with an AC which is just blowing air which is not as cold as it should be.
 Keep special care to avoid quick acceleration in hot weathers and you’ll be happy with your Ac’s performance.

 Make sure that the ac vents point directly at you.

 Position one towards your head and the other one towards your mid-body.
 This will keep you cooler instead of leaving the ac vents just blowing straight, so position them to face you.

 9. Position the ac vents to drivers side

-Many a times, the simple reason for an AC which doesn’t blow enough cold air is dust and dirt on the vent, duct and even the interior.
+Many a time, the simple reason for an AC which doesn’t blow enough cold air is dust and dirt on the vent, duct, and even the interior.
 Not only is the ACs performance affected but also fuel efficiency.
-Many a times, there can also be a foul smell coming from your air conditioning vent.
+Many a time, there can also be a foul smell coming from your air conditioning vent.
 Therefore, make sure to clean the duct and vent regularly.
 You can use a foam brush for this.